 - Generate leads through newsletter signups, product registration

-- Increase sales by encouraging people to take a specific action on your site, such as making a purchase, app download, or adding items to cart.
+- Increase sales by encouraging people to take a specific action on your site, such as making a purchase, app download, or adding items to the cart.

-Facebook, Google, LinkedIn, Instagram, Twitter ads allow you to choose campaign objectives that will help you acquire customers and convert leads.
+Facebook, Google, LinkedIn, Instagram, and Twitter ads allow you to choose campaign objectives that will help you acquire customers and convert leads.